 This search ‘context’ remains in force for all subsequent filter operations.
 It can be further refined with any of the many other filters available.

-Full-text search in the General Audit Tool happens without email extraction.
+Full-text search in the GAT Labs happens without email extraction.
 This means your data never leaves your domain, the search is passed in for Google to complete.
 Only the metadata of emails with potential hits

 This method is also suitable for abusive language, bullying language or any other context searches.